Cefovecin: Adverse effects

 In dogs, adverse effects may include lethargy, decreased appetite, vomiting, diarrhea, blood in feces, and flatulence.
 In cats, adverse reactions may include vomiting, diarrhea, decreased appetite, lethargy, odd hyperactive behavior, and inappropriate urination.
 Mildly increased serum alanine transaminase (ALT) and gamma-glutamyltransferase may also occur.

 Other reported events in dogs and cats include death, tremors/ataxia, seizures, anaphylaxis, acute pulmonary edema, facial edema, injection site reactions (alopecia, scabs, necrosis, and erythema), hemolytic anemia, salivation, pruritus, lethargy, vomiting, diarrhea, and inappetence.

 Pharmacology

 Mechanism of action

 Cefovecin interferes with the synthesis of bacterial cell walls, by binding to penicillin binding proteins.
 Due to high protein-binding, it is not effective against species of Pseudomonas or Enterococcus.
 The maximum anti-bacterial activity occurs approximately two days after cefovecin has been administered.

 Pharmacokinetics

-In the dog, the half-life of cefovecin is 5.5 days, and in the cat, it is 6.9 days.
+In dogs, the half-life of cefovecin is 5.5 days, and in cats, it is 6.9 days.
 In birds and reptiles, the half-life is only a few hours, much shorter than in dogs and cats.
 In cats, 99% of cefovecin is bound to proteins in the blood plasma.